Parse Your Emails & send them to Google Sheets Version 3.0

 Now that mailparser.io supports Google Sheets API V3, you can perform all the above on sheets that have been updated with data you receive in emails.

-Above we’ve described some of the basics of sending parsed email data to Google Sheets.
+Above we’ve described some of the basics of sending parsed emails to Google Sheets.
 We also have a video tutorial for using Google Sheets, if you have advanced needs, please reach out to our support team with specifics.
 We are always excited to hear how you are intending to use this native integration.
+You can also send emails from Google sheets, which is covered in our blog.

 Follow the steps below to begin email parsing to Google Sheets